freeCodeCamp/curriculum-helpers/docs/curriculum-helpers.md

 ### Options

 - capture: boolean - If true, the regex will capture the function definition, including it's body, otherwise not.
 Defaults to false.
+- includeBody: boolean - If true, the regex will include the function body in the match.
+Otherwise it will stop at the first bracket.
+Defaults to true.

 ```javascript
 let regEx = functionRegex("foo", ["bar", "baz"], { capture: true });